Doston1/blogpost/README.md

 This is a react based project that allows to view a list of posts fetched from JSONPlaceholder API.

-Main JS file is index.js that runs the App component which is located in containers/App.js.
+Main JS file is index.js, that is located in src folder and runs the App component which is located in src/containers/App.js.

-App.js uses other more basic components located in the components folder.
+App.js uses other more basic components located in the src/components folder.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).